ow-mods/owml/Readme.md

 2. Use the Mod Manager to install OWML and mods, and start the game.

 Manual install:
-1. Download OWML and extract the zip file anywhere you want.
+1. Download latest OWML release and extract the zip file anywhere you want.
 2. [Download Outer Wilds mods](https://outerwildsmods.com/mods) and put them in the `mods` folder, each mod in a separate folder.
 3. Start the game with OWML.Launcher.exe.

+## Uninstall
+- If using Outer Wilds Mod Manager, first refer to it's uninstall guide.
+- If not, delete OWML folder.
+- Verify integry of game files - OWML edits the game code to load itself, so verification is needed to remove it's changes.

+If you want to keep mod data intact but still play without mods, verifying the game files is enough.
+Just make sure to run the game through Steam/Epic, *not* OWML.Launcher.exe.

 ## For modders